1 Tola Gold In Grams

 Historical Context: The Evolution of the Tola

 The transition to the metric system in many parts of the world has not entirely replaced the use of the tola.
 Its continued usage, primarily in informal gold markets and traditional jewelry businesses, underscores its enduring presence and cultural significance in South Asian communities.
-However, the growing globalization of gold markets makes the conversion to the gram system increasingly important for transparency and fair trade practices.
+Even so, the growing globalization of gold markets makes the conversion to the gram system increasingly important for transparency and fair trade practices.

 Calculating 1 Tola Gold in Grams: A Practical Guide